“When I sell my body for money I am shameless, but when they sell their country for cash they become MPs”

-Samira Sawlani is a UK based writer specialising in politics, economy and development of East and Horn of Africa, in particular Kenya, Uganda and Somalia.
-She also writes fiction and human interest stories set in Africa.
-A holder of an MA in International Studies and Diplomacy from the School of Oriental and African Studies, London she has previously worked with the Commonwealth Secretariat and as an International Election Observer for the Kenyan elections in 2013.
-Aside from journalism she has also worked in the emergency humanitarian relief and refugee care sector.
-Twitter: @samirasawlani
+Samira Sawlani is a writer/ journalist with a focus on politics, economy and development in East and Horn of Africa.
+A holder of an MA in International Studies and Diplomacy from the School of Oriental and African Studies, London, aside from journalism she has also worked in the emergency humanitarian relief and refugee care sector; Follow her on Twitter: @samirasawlani

 - Globalizing Sex Workers’ Rights (sexworkresearch.wordpress.com)